microsoft/vscode-jupyter/TELEMETRY.md

             - `'startUsingLocalKernelSpec'`
             - `'startUsingRemoteKernelSpec'`
             - `'connectToLiveRemoteKernel'`
-        - `failed`: `true`
-        Whether there was a failure.
-        Common to most of the events.
-        - `stackTrace`: `string`
-        Node stacktrace without PII.
-        Common to most of the events.
-        - `failureCategory`?: `string`
-        A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
-        Common to most of the events.
-        - `failureSubCategory`?: `string`
-        Further sub classification of the error.
-E.g. kernel died due to the fact that zmq is not installed properly.
-        Common to most of the events.
         - `pythonErrorFile`?: `string`
         Hash of the file name that contains the file in the last frame (from Python stack trace).
         Common to most of the events.